zsparal/api-documentation/source/guides/payment-status-changes.rst

     to expire depends on the payment method.
 We explain this in more detail below.

 ``failed``
     The payment has failed and cannot be completed with a different payment method.
-This status is used for failed ``directdebit`` payments for example.

 ``paid``
     This status occurs whenever a payment is successfully paid.
 When this status occurs we'll call your webhook.

-``paidout``
-    This status occurs for payments we've transferred to your bank account.
-We don't call your webhook when this status occurs.

-``refunded``
-    When you issue a refund for a payment, it gets this status.
-When this status occurs we call your webhook.

-``charged_back``
-    ``creditcard``, ``directdebit``, ``paypal`` and ``sofort`` provide your customers with the ability to dispute payments which could ultimately lead to a chargeback.
-You will find payments that have been charged back to have this status.
+.. note:: In the ``v1`` API, there wer also statuses for refunded, charge backs and paid out (settled).
+These statuses
+          have been removed in ``v2``.
+You can get the same information from other properties on the :ref:`Payment resource <v2/payment-get>`.

 How does one status lead to another?
 ------------------------------------